Install GitLab Runner using the official GitLab repositories

 To install GitLab Runner:

-After completing the above steps, a runner can be started and will be ready to be used by your projects!
+After completing the above steps, a runner can be started and can be used with your projects!

 Make sure that you read the FAQ section which describes some of the most common problems with GitLab Runner.